LUCIANO CAGGIANELLO

 ITALY

-Luciano Caggianello is an Italian artist whose career has been shaped by diverse experiences and profound intellectual curiosity.
-From the start of his professional journey as a graphic designer, illustrator, and art director, to his current practice combining physical materials with digital technologies, Caggianello has continuously evolved.
-His artistic philosophy, which he defines as the "metallurgy of thought," focuses on a conceptual approach and intellectual experiments.
-In this interview, Caggianello takes us through his artistic journey, reveals his creative processes, and shares his views on the role of art in contemporary society.
+Luciano Caggianello is an Italian artist whose career has been shaped by diverse experiences and a deep intellectual curiosity.
+From his early work as a graphic designer, illustrator, and art director to his current practice that merges physical materials with digital technologies, Caggianello’s evolution has been steady and deliberate.
+He describes his artistic philosophy as the “metallurgy of thought,” a vision grounded in conceptual exploration and intellectual experimentation.
+In this interview, Caggianello reflects on his creative journey, reveals the processes behind his work, and shares his perspective on the role of art in contemporary society.

-Your artistic journey encompasses a wide range of styles, from figurative art to conceptualism.
-How has the evolution of your style influenced your current artistic practice and philosophy?
+Your artistic journey spans a wide range of styles, from figurative expression to conceptualism.
+How has the evolution of your style shaped your current artistic practice and philosophy?

-My artistic path has been very varied, as has my professional journey.
-I started in advertising as a graphic designer, illustrator, and then Art Director, before eventually shifting my interests to the fields of Architecture, Industrial Design, and Car Design.
-However, this path has probably been enriched, developed, and alternated because I have always wanted to indulge my most intimate and profound intellectual curiosity.
+My artistic path has been very diverse, just like my professional journey.
+I began in advertising as a graphic designer, illustrator, and later as an art director, before eventually shifting my interests to architecture, industrial design, and car design.
+This path has probably been enriched, developed, and transformed because I have always wanted to follow my most intimate and profound intellectual curiosity.

-Obviously, the artist I once was, along with my practice and philosophy, has changed compared to the artist I am today.
-So much so that I now prefer to be defined by the term "Creative" rather than "Artist."
-Being a creative means having different processes sedimented, perhaps using alternative systems or tools, so that the idea, the concept, and the thought become the main and predominant symbols in dealing with and managing a framework within which there are aesthetic, visual, artistic, planning, social, and communicative elements.
+The artist I once was, along with my practice and philosophy, has changed compared to the artist I am today.
+To such an extent that I now prefer to be described as a "creative" rather than an "artist."
+Being a creative means having various processes sedimented over time, often using alternative systems or tools, so that the idea, the concept, and the thought become the main and predominant elements in shaping a framework that contains aesthetic, visual, artistic, planning, social, and communicative aspects.

-What then becomes fundamental and takes on connotative value is achieved only through the ability to express these parameters and certainly not by how we prefer to be called or perhaps by how others label us.
+What becomes fundamental and gains real value is achieved only through the ability to express these parameters, and certainly not by how we choose to be called or by how others define us.

 I am convinced that personality, including the artistic and creative one, is expressed through intellectual and cognitive processes and methods.
-This is the synthesis of talent, after which you learn to use the tools that will serve as a means but without becoming the main objective.
-This is, in fact, the distinction between skill and talent, and those who obsessively focus on skill can only become good craftsmen, certainly not great artists.
+This is the synthesis of talent, after which we learn to use the tools that serve as means but never become the main goal.
+This is, in fact, the distinction between skill and talent.
+Those who obsessively focus on skill can only become good craftsmen, not great artists.

-To conclude the analysis of the concept of personality, I can say that when an individual reaches a saturation of knowledge (although no one will ever be saturated enough...), this intellectual capacity becomes useful or predominant, to be distilled, diverted, and integrated into other areas.
-In short, only by accumulating knowledge does one become capable and suitable for transmitting it.
-Conversely, by not accumulating anything, the conditions will not exist to transfer any competence, skill, information, or concept to anyone, even if they can address him or define him as an artist, a genius, or a superstar.
+To conclude the analysis of the concept of personality, I can say that when an individual reaches a saturation of knowledge (although no one will ever be completely saturated), this intellectual capacity becomes useful and predominant, ready to be distilled, redirected, and integrated into other fields.
+In short, only by accumulating knowledge does one become capable and prepared to transmit it.
+Otherwise, without accumulation, the conditions do not exist to transfer any competence, skill, information, or concept to anyone, even if that person might be called an artist, a genius, or a superstar.

 Your works often combine physical materials with digital technologies.
 Can you explain how this hybrid approach contributes to your artistic expression and what you aim to achieve with it?